-Restoration Room - When a cadet is removed from class for disruptive behavior, he or she may be sent to the Restoration Room by the dean of students.
+Restoration Room - When a cadet is removed from class for disruptive behavior, he or she may be sent to the Restoration Room.
 The cadet may return to class at the discretion of the dean of students.
 Additional consequences may apply.
 The dean of students will work with the referring teacher to determine if any further sanctions are warranted.